SufyanFarooq/Medicine-Software/README.txt

 --------------
 - This is a local application, no external connections
 - Database runs on localhost only
-- No user authentication (single-user system)
+- User authentication system included
 - Keep backup copies of your data

 SUPPORT